-If you can’t get rid of your hair dryer or flat iron completely, cut back on your use and turn down the heat.
+If you can’t get rid of your Babyliss blue hair dryer or flat iron completely, cut back on your use and turn down the heat.
 Stay out of the sun when possible and wear a hat when you’re outside.
-Not only can the sun fry your hair, the UVA/UVB rays can damage it just the same as your skin.
+Not only can the sun fry your hair, but the UVA/UVB rays can also damage it just the same as your skin.

 Avoid Hair Dye